Mac0501/SquadCircle/README.md

 - Event Creation: Effortlessly create and manage events for your group activities.
 - Voting System: Set up polls to gather opinions and make group decisions.
 - User-Friendly Interface: Intuitive and responsive UI built with React for a seamless experience.
-- API Integration: Interact with third-party applications through a robust API.
+- API Integration: Connect and interact with third-party applications for extended functionality of SquadCircle.
 - Real-Time Updates: Keep your group informed with real-time notifications and updates.
 - Customizable Settings: Tailor the app to meet your group's specific needs and preferences.
-- Secure Data Management: Ensure your group's data is safe with secure backend processing in Python.
+- Easy Invites: Just create a Invite-Link and people can become a part of your Group.

 ## Deploy with Docker in seconds